-Also, language was added to the code to allow an applicant to request a temporary deferment on the installation of the landscaping; in which the Town may hold the assurance until the landscaping is installed in accordance with the approved plans.
-Please reference pages 14 - 17 of the draft ordinance regarding this amendment.
+Also, language was added to the Code to allow an applicant to request a temporary deferment on the installation of the landscaping; in which the Town may hold the assurance until the landscaping is installed in accordance with the approved plans.
+Please reference pages 14 - 17 of the track change version of the draft ordinance regarding this amendment.